-1st Year Curriculum: First year curriculum consists of an in-depth study and application of Adobe Creative Suite Software, specifically Adobe In-Design, Illustrator and Photoshop.
-The emphasis is creative problem solving and workflow, artistic critiques, print production, branding, and the use of technology in design to develop skills necessary for continuing education.
+- 1st Year Curriculum First year curriculum consists of an in-depth study and application of Adobe Creative Suite, specifically Adobe In-Design, Illustrator and Photoshop.
+The emphasis is on creative problem solving and workflow, artistic critiques, print production, branding, and the use of technology in design to develop skills necessary for continuing education. - Math skills will include fractions, rations, fraction to decimal conversions, proportional scaling and measurement reading. - College Credit: An articulation agreement exists with Metropolitan Community College for up to 6 hours of college credit.

+2nd Year Prerequisite: Minimum 85% individual project grade in 2nd semester of Advertising & Graphic Design, 93% attendance in 1st year.
+Students must have teacher recommendation.

+Course Description:
-2nd Year Curriculum: Second year students will build on their foundation by exploring a variety of design processes and techniques, as well as exploring a variety of design processes and techniques, as well as compositional and aesthetic concepts.
-Students may have the option to follow AP syllabus to receive AP credit in Studio Art with an additional fee.
-In order to be considered for a 2nd year, students must earn at least a C grade and have a minimum of 90% attendance.

-College credit: An articulation agreement exists with the Metropolitan Community College and the Art Institute of America for up to 8 hours of college credit. --Industrial Internship
+- 2nd Year Curriculum Second year students will build on their foundation by expanding their two-dimensional design skills and advancing their visual communication skills by exploring a variety of design processes and techniques, as well as compositional and aesthetic concepts.
+Students will follow Adobe Certification Criteria and work towards Adobe Certification - College Credit: An articulation agreement exists with the Metropolitan Community College and the Art Institute of America for up to 8 hours of college credit.

+C/W

-AUTO COLLISION AND REPAIR TECHNOLOGY I & II
+AUTO COLLISION AND REPAIR TECHNOLOGY I

+Location: Herndon Bldg.
+B